Start your 30 day free trial.

 State Experiments

-State experiments modify the state of a target so you can test auto-correction and similar fault-tolerant mechanisms.
+State experiments modify the state of a target so you can test for auto-correction and similar fault-tolerant mechanisms.

 ExperimentImpact